khalenferris/khalenferris.github.io/content/authors/admin/_index.md

 # Role/position/tagline
 role: MSc Physics Student

+# Organizations/Affiliations to display in Biography blox
+organizations:
+  - name: University of Exeter

 # Social network links
 # Need to use another icon?
 Simply download the SVG icon to your `assets/media/icons/` folder.